Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

 ### Details of the weight sensor files:
 <p>
-These weight.csv (Baseline cases) files are from the AIFI CPS IoT 2020 week.There are 10 cases in total and each file has 5 columns (timestamp,reading(in       grams),gondola,shelf,plate number)
+These weight.csv (Baseline cases) files are from the AIFI CPS IoT 2020 week.There are over 50 cases in total and each file has 5 columns (timestamp,reading(in       grams),gondola,shelf,plate number)
 </p>

  <p align="center">